 2. Verify Workers Compensation And Insurance Coverage

-Shingle manufacturers for the most part back their products for 20 to 30 years.
-Some warranties are void if shingles are put on over existing shingles, so ripping off the existing layer could be required, at an additional cost.
-Asphalt roofs last 13 years, so a 20-year warranty should be fine.
-Just be sure you receive the paperwork and proof of purchase needed to pursue any issues down the road.
+Shingle companies most commonly give a warranty of 20-30 years on their products.
+Many warranties are null though if shingles are installed on top of the old shingles, so taking off the current layer might be necessary, at an additional fee.
+Asphalt roofs make it up to 13 years, so a warranty of 20 years should be ok.
+Just make sure you get the paperwork and proof of warranty needed to take on any issues in the future.